2009-Nissan-Cube/About-This-Hack/README.md

 # Supported OS's
 - **10.11 El Capitan and newer**
-- Not supported in any way in Linux or Windows
+- Not supported in any way on Linux or Windows

 # How To Install
 1) Download the zip file from the [latest release](https://github.com/0xCUB3/About-This-Hack/releases/latest)